How No-Contact Orders Affect Domestic Assault Cases In Alberta

 Scope Of The Prohibition

-A standard no-contact order bans all direct and indirect contact, including:
+A standard no-contact order bans all direct and indirect contact, including:- In-person interaction

 - Phone calls, texts, emails